Profile information

 Spanish: Fluent

 Language skills apply to the Foundation's founders in Medellin.
-The conservation guard in our Nature Reserve speaks spanish and basic english.
+The conservation guards in our Nature Reserve speak spanish and basic english only.

 Accommodation

-If in Medellin for a short time, you can stay at the house of the founders of the Foundation.
 In the Nature Reserve, you would stay in one of the several rooms (some of them with multiple beds in case of visits) in the House.
-There are moskito nets, there is good starlink internet, electricity, shared bathroom and a large kitchen with pizza oven.
-You will take turns with the conservation guard and his wife with cooking.
+There are some mosquito nets, there is starlink internet, electricity, shared bathroom (COLD showers) and a large kitchen with a pizza oven.
+You will take turns with the conservation guard and his wife with cooking / kitchen tasks.

 Our Forest Guard and his partner buy the food whenever in the next town.
 We take turns preparing food and cleaning up the kitchen.
 There are a few things produced right inside the nature reserve such as lemons, guavas, sugarcane and herbs, others we purchase from within the community and neighbors such as eggs and cheese.